pebblecreek/square-angular-sample-app/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npx cypress open` to luanch the testing window Click one of the available test, it will start end-to-end testing for that scenerio.
+Please make sure that front-end and backend is already running.

 ## Further help